Support for young victims and witnesses of crime

 - any type of physical assault such as being kicked, punched, held down, held by the head or neck, hit by something or choked

-- any type sexual offence
+- any type of sexual abuse

 - threatening you with force or weapons

 - domestic and family violence or partner violence (see below)

 - dangerous operation of a motor vehicle causing death or grievous bodily harm

 - murder or manslaughter (we can help close family members of the person who has died)